rails/rails/guides/source/active_storage_overview.md

 ```

 ### Custom drag and drop solutions

-you can use the `DirectUpload` class for this purpose.
+You can use the `DirectUpload` class for this purpose.
 Upon receiving a file from your library
 of choice, instantiate a DirectUpload and call its create method.
 Create takes
 a callback to invoke when the upload completes.